sferlix/frankAllSkyCam/README.md

   (e.g., nano   /home/pi/frankAllSkyCam/sqmexp.csv)

  you just need to change the exposure for every given SQM value.
 If you wish, you can also add more pairs (sqm values, secs).
- The software would predict the exact exposure by interpolating with existing values (polynomial regresssion grade=3).
+ The software would predict the exact exposure by interpolating with existing values (polynomial regression grade=3).
  You may want calibrate your exposures and combine it with your desired --gain and --awbgains options (in config.txt)
  In any case, the exposure value will be eventually limited by the esp_secs parameter in config.txt